-Quiet quitting is REAL and happening across the United States currently – even in the nanny world.
+Quiet quitting is something we’re hearing a lot about lately, and you may be too.
+It’s REAL and happening across the United States currently – even in the nanny world.

 Not sure what quiet quitting is?
 Concerned that your nanny might be “quiet quitting” on you?
 What should you do if you think your nanny is quiet quitting?

-Check out my latest video where I discuss what you should do if you think your nanny is quiet quitting, how to discuss with your nanny and what you can do to prevent quiet quitting.
+Below, we cover what to do if you think your nanny is quiet quitting, how to talk it through with your nanny, and what you can do to prevent it.
+We also share the steps to take if your nanny decides to quit.

 – What is Quiet Quitting?